 STI cases are on the rise in Perth, particularly gonorrhoea which can lead to infertility in men and women.

 You could be at risk.
-If you've ever had sex without a condom, take a free online STI test.
+If you've ever had sex without a condom.

-Gonorrhoea will often not have any symptoms, therefore making it easy to pass to others.
-Symptoms of gonorrhoea are very similar to those of chlamydia.
-If gonorrhoea is left untreated it can cause male and female infertility and a pregnant woman can also pass it to her baby, causing serious problems such as blindness.
+Like many STIs, people who have gonorrhoea will often not have any symptoms at all which means it can easily be passed on to other people without knowing.
+Symptoms of gonorrhoea may include pain when urinating, discharge from the vagina or penis, lower belly pain and more.
+If gonorrhoea is left untreated it can cause infertility in males and females and a pregnant woman can also pass it to her baby, causing serious problems such as blindness.

 You can get gonorrhoea if you have unprotected vaginal, anal or oral sex, that is, sex without a condom or dam.
 If this has happened, it is recommended that you have an STI test which will also test for gonorrhoea.
 See below for information on how to take a free test.

 If the test is positive for gonorrhoea or another STI, your doctor will prescribe antibiotics.
 Your doctor will ask you about other people you may have had unprotected sex with because they could also have gonorrhoea.
 This is called contact tracing.

 You can protect yourself and stop the spread of gonorrhoea by always using condoms or dams and water-based lubricant, limiting your sex partners and getting regular STI tests.